Residents of Orange and Durham counties can take advantage of programs and services at any of Durham Tech's locations.

 Workforce Development (HRD)

 You can’t get the job if the employer doesn’t read your résumé.
 This hands-on course helps you create an attention-grabbing résumé that shows you to your best advantage.
 Learn how to write a powerful cover letter, as well as tips for submitting online applications.
-Registration required.
-16 hours. $79 (Free for qualified participants; see above.)
+15 hours. $79 (Free for qualified participants; see above.)

 Job Search Plus: LinkedIn and Beyond

-Are you LinkedIn?
-Do you tweet?
-Do you consider Facebook to be a verb?
-If these terms are foreign to you, come learn the newest ways to use social media for networking and seeking employment.
+Are you familiar with LinkedIn, Twitter, and Facebook?
+Come learn the newest ways to use social media for networking and seeking employment.
 Since 80 percent of today’s jobs are found on the “hidden” job market, find out how to establish an online presence to gain access to opportunities.
 6 hours. $79 (Free for qualified participants; see above.)

 Job Search Strategies for Mature Professionals